francocorreasosa/francocorreacom/README.md

-# Welcome to Buffalo!
+# FrancoCorrea.com

-Thank you for choosing Buffalo for your web development needs.
+This is my personal website/blog.

 ## Database Setup

-It looks like you chose to set up your application using a postgres database!
-Fantastic!

-The first thing you need to do is open up the "database.yml" file and edit it to use the correct usernames, passwords, hosts, etc... that are appropriate for your environment.

-You will also need to make sure that **you** start/install the database of your choice.
-Buffalo **won't** install and start postgres for you.
+This website stores its data in a PostgreSQL database.
+You can set it up by looking at the `database.yml` file.

 ### Create Your Databases

-Ok, so you've edited the "database.yml" file and started postgres, now Buffalo can create the databases in that file for you:
+Ok, so you've edited the "database.yml" file and started postgres, now the tool can create the databases in that file for you:

 	$ buffalo db create -a